alire-project/alire/doc/catalog-format-spec.md

               "Bob For Instance <bob@example.com>"]
    ```

- - `maintainers`: mandatory array of strings.
-Flat list of human-readable names
+ - `maintainers`: mandatory (for indexing) array of strings.
+Flat list of
-   (optional) for the maintainers, with a contact email (mandatory); i.e. the
+   human-readable names (optional) for the maintainers, with a contact email
-   people that maintain the crate metadata in Alire.
-For instance:
+   (mandatory); i.e. the people that maintain the crate metadata in Alire.
+For
+   instance:

    ```toml
    maintainers = ["alice@example.com",
                   "Bob For Instance <bob@athome.com>"]
    ```

- - `maintainers-logins`: mandatory array of strings.
-Flat list of github login
+ - `maintainers-logins`: mandatory (for indexing) array of strings.
+Flat
-   usernames used by the maintainers of the crate.
-This information is used to
+   list of github login usernames used by the maintainers of the crate.
+This
-   authorize crate modifications.
+   information is used to authorize crate modifications.
 For instance:

    ```toml
    maintainers-logins = ["alicehacks", "bobcoder"]
    ```

- - `licenses`: mandatory array of strings.
-Flat list of licenses for the
+ - `licenses`: mandatory (for indexing) array of strings.
+Flat list of licenses
-   software that is packaged.
+   for the software that is packaged.
 The following licenses are allowed:

    > -   `AFL 3.0`, `AGPL 3.0`, `Apache 2.0`, `Artistic 2.0`,
    >     `BSD 2-Clauses`, `BSD 3-Clauses Clear`, `BSD 3-Clauses`,